emmt/EasyFITS.jl/README.md

 while true
     hdu = file["BINTABLE"]
     hdu === nothing && break
-    # do somthing with this HDU
+    # do something with this HDU
     ...
 end
 ```